jrehor/kcc/README.md

 }
 ```

-But what if you rephrase the logic of this loop in the following way:
+But what if we rephrase the logic of this loop in the following way:

 "insert a plus between every two adjacent elements of `in`, apply its action everywhere and return the final result"

-And that is exactly what adverb `over` does in k, when it is used to modify the action of dyadic `+`.
-Only `over` is *universal* will happily modify *any* dyadic operator or function, so it becomes:
+And that is exactly what adverb `over` does in k, when it is used to modify the action of dyadic verb `+`.
+Only `over` is *universal* and will happily modify *any* dyadic operator or function, so it becomes:

 **"insert a dyadic verb `v` between every two adjacent elements of `x`, apply it everywhere and return the final result"**